The Arksen MIG 130 is a popular welder on many online stores.

 All in all, this is a good welder, as it offers a good range of versatility and ease of use for those with limited cash.

 When you want a cheap welder to learn your skills on.
 Or just use for those occasional welding jobs around the home and yard.
-Then this welder could be for you.
+Then this welder is for you.

 Buy yourself some decent flux core welding wire for mild steel when you get this welder.